--one presents oneself to that direction, take a step forward with the heart side foot/leg , soft lunging open and forward, arms outstretching, weight on the front foot, torso /arms open to the sky
+-one presents oneself to that direction. step heart side foot/leg forward, soft lunging open and forward, arms outstretching, weight on the front foot, , torso /arms open to the sky

--one inhales the energy of that direction into one’s being as one reverses the lunge bringing in the arms as reverse the lunge and shifting weight towards the back foot
+-one inhales the energy of that direction into one’s being as one reverses the lunge bringing in the arms and shifting weight towards the back foot

-– transfers the energy, through one’s heart while pivoting the body 180 degrees), weight even on both legs
+– weight even on both legs as one transfers the energy, through one’s heart while pivoting the body 180 degrees).
+The pivot starts before and ends after one’s weight is centered.

 – offering it (exhaling) to the opposite direction.
 Heart side foot/leg steps forward, soft lunging open and forward, arms opening/outstretching, weight on the front foot, torso/arms open to the sky

--Then one brings the energy of that direction (inhaling) into one’s being, shifting weight towards back foot, straightening one’s body, pivoting feet naturally 90°, thus facing the next direction while exhaling the energy to the center of the earth as arms hands extend downwards to the earth.
+-Then one brings the energy of that direction (inhaling) into one’s being, shifting weight towards back foot, straightening one’s body, pivoting feet naturally 90°, thus facing the next direction while exhaling the energy to the center of the earth as arms hands extend downwards towards the ground.

-For example to present oneself to the East, take (inhale) East’s energy into one’s heart and to offer it (exhaling) to the West, then taking (inhaling) the energy of the West into one’s heart, and standing in place, facing the South offering that energy (exhaling) to the ground.
+For example: to present oneself to the East, take (inhale) East’s energy into one’s heart and to offer it (exhaling) to the West, then taking (inhaling) the energy of the West into one’s heart, offering that energy (exhaling) to the ground facing the South.

 When one faces each direction, one does a series of centering movements twice, first heart side (left) than repeating the movements starting with the other side (right).
-Then one presents oneself to that direction placing the heart side foot/leg forward creating a wide stance and outstretching one’s arms.
-The centering motions are ways for you to bring your body into harmony with the energies of sky and earth, and all that lives inbetween.
+Then one presents oneself to that direction by stepping forwards with the heart side foot/leg creating a wide stance with one’s arms outstretched towards the direction.
+The centering motions are ways for you to bring your body into harmony with the energies of sky and earth, and all that lives in between.

 There are 5 centering motions:

 Wing: Long arm extended, sweeping forwards in a large circular motion going up over the zenith and back behind you then sweeping back past the leg

 Over the big mountain (rock): Just as the arm finishes its’ sweep, one swings the opposite foot/leg up and over an imaginary mountain or big rock, planting it back on the ground in a now wider stance

-Tree: One’s rounded arms form the shape of a tree trunk and one lowers the arms as if sliding down the trunk of the tree until one becomes the tree with arms outstretched downwards, legs quasi straight with hips high and torso leaning over and downwards.
+Tree: One’s rounded arms form the shape of a tree trunk at upper chest level, then one lowers the arms as if sliding down the trunk of the tree until one transforms into a tree with arms outstretched downwards, legs quasi straight with hips high and torso leaning over and downwards.

 Earth to Sky.
-One slowly moves hands and arms in an upwards motion as if drawing earth energy into ones body, filling up the entire body with earth energy then as hands reach chest one rotates hands (thumbs moving inwards) before beginning to stretch/extend ones arms upwards until they are fully extended to the sky.
-One inhales the energy of the earth as one brings the arms up to chest level, straightening the body at the same time, then as one extends arms/hands upwards, one exhales the earth energy to the sky there is a moment of emptiness having exhaled all the earth energies.
+One slowly moves hands and arms in an upwards motion as if drawing earth energy into one’s body, filling up the entire body with earth energy then as hands reach chest one rotating hands (thumbs moving inwards).
+Then as one continues the hands motion upwards, exhaling the earth energies towards the sky, hands keep going up.
+With arms extended, hands to the sky there is a moment of emptiness having exhaled all the earth energies.

 Sky to Earth.
-One reverses the previous movement, inhaling the energy of sky into one’s body as one lowers arms, filling up the entire body with sky energy as the arms reach chest level, then exhaling the energy of the sky into the earth as the arms/hands extend back towards the earth.
+One reverses the previous movement, inhaling the energy of sky into one’s body as one lowers hands/arms, filling up the entire body with sky energy as the arms reach chest level, then exhaling the energy of the sky into the earth as the arms/hands extend back towards the earth

 Whether or not this dance is ‘authentic,’ there is no doubt that it is quite a wonderful dance that honors the 4 directions, and puts the body/mind/spirit in tune with the energies of our metaphysical world.
-As you steps outside the thinking mind to tune into the intuitive energies flowing through you, I have no doubt that it is tuning into and honoring all the energies that flow through and around us.
+As you step outside the thinking mind and tune into the intuitive energies flowing, you are tuning into and honor all the energies that flow through and around us.